OnsenUI/onsen.io/src/documents_en/v2/docs/markdown/react/dialog.markdown

 }
 ```

-This will show a dialog when the button in the `Page` component is pressed by changing the `isShown` state variable since this variable is bound to the `isShown` prop.
+This will show a dialog when the button in the `Page` component is pressed by changing the `isOpen` state variable since this variable is bound to the `isOpen` prop.
 Likewise the button inside the dialog while hide the dialog by setting the state variable to false.

 #### Customizing animation